 I am not expecting you to understand right away nor am I wishing for you to feel the same about Tel Aviv just because of my writing.
 You should come here.
 I am willing to bet you will fall in love immensely.

 For now, this will be it.
 I still have a long way of exploring and learning the ways of a true blue Tel Avivian and I’d like to close this article the way I closed my Ted Talk in Manila about 2 months ago — a quote from the 1996 movie, Jack.
 (Yes, I know, you are all asking me about the YouTube video of the Ted talk and I think they will upload it soon!!)

 I got it.
 I’m cool… I don’t have very much time these days so I’ll make it quick.
 Like my life.
 You know, as we come to the end of this phase of our life, we find ourselves trying to remember the good times and trying to forget the bad times, and we find ourselves thinking about the future.

 But I say to you, “Hey, look at me!”

 Please, don’t worry so much.
 Because in the end, none of us have very long on this Earth.
 Life is fleeting.
 And if you’re ever distressed, cast your eyes to the summer sky when the stars are strung across the velvety night.
 And when a shooting star streaks through the blackness, turning night into day… make a wish and think of me.
-Make your life spectacular.
-I know I did.
-I made it, Mom.
-I’m a grown up.
+Make your life spectacular.Jack, The Movie

 The Tel Avivian lifestyle is definitely spectacular.
 I think everyone should come and experience it.
 And if you do, the first round of drinks is on me.
 Meet me at The Prince.
 Xx